gary-rafferty/gary-rafferty.github.com/_pages/about.md

 author_profile: false
 ---

-Hi, I'm Gary Rafferty.
-I am a software developer based in Dublin.
+Hi, I'm Gary Rafferty, a software developer based in Dublin.

 I work for [Lonely Planet](https://www.lonelyplanet.com/) as a Development Team Lead.
 Our team are responsible for the development and operations of the authoring and editing platform that